MikhailCherepanovD/WeatherTelegramBot/README.md

 ### Database

-Database implement using PostgreSQL and Spring Data JPA
+The database is implemented using PostgreSQL and Spring Data JPA

-Scheme of database:
+Scheme of the database:

 ![](https://github.com/MikhailCherepanovD/WeatherBotRepository/blob/master/GitHubResources/schemaDB.png)

-#### To reduce the number of accesses to the OpenWeatherMap api:
+#### To reduce the number of accesses to the OpenWeatherMap API:

  The weather forecast for the current day is saved in the database.
 Then, if the weather forecast for the requested period is in the database, it is taken from there.

 #### To reduce the number of accesses to the database:

-The N last users are saved in LRUCache based on LinkedHashMap;
+The last N users are saved in LRUCache based on LinkedHashMap;

 #### To reduce waiting time: